s12f/tlads/multi-paxos-eb0/readme.md

-multi-paxos-eb0 has higher availability, but without a steady/strong leader, so you can't guarantee the linearizable read from a single leader node, typical raft implement use lease read(read on leader is linearizable, but requires time synchronization).
+multi-paxos-eb0 has higher availability, but without a steady/strong leader, so you can't guarantee the linearizable read from a single leader node, typical raft implementation use lease read(read on leader is linearizable, but requires time synchronization).

 So multi-paxos-eb0 is probably useful in distributed log/message storage systems(higher availability and read is typically sequential) or other systems that require higher availability but not frequent linearizable read.